fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 # Prerequisites
 + We recommend using a computer with Ubuntu 14.04
 + Android device with root access
++ Camera HAL version 3.0 or 3.2 (support for 1.0 coming soon)

 # Setting up device
 ## Enabling USB debugging